Simon-Rey/Personal-Website/docs/index.md

 # Presentation

+I used to be an academic researching questions related to the aggregation of preferences for collective decision-making.
+I have now changed to a completely different path, but will maintain this website for legacy purposes.

-I am a senior scientific programmer in the Collective Information project of [Ulle Endriss](https://staff.science.uva.nl/u.endriss/ "Link to Ulle Endriss's personal page") at the [Institute for Logic, Language and Computation (ILLC)](http://illc.uva.nl "Link to the ILLC main page") at the University of Amsterdam in (surprisingly) Amsterdam, The Netherlands.
+In my last academic position, I worked a senior scientific programmer in the Collective Information project of [Ulle Endriss](https://staff.science.uva.nl/u.endriss/ "Link to Ulle Endriss's personal page") at the [Institute for Logic, Language and Computation (ILLC)](http://illc.uva.nl "Link to the ILLC main page") at the University of Amsterdam located (surprisingly) in Amsterdam, The Netherlands.

 Before that, I did my PhD under the supervision of [Ulle Endriss](https://staff.science.uva.nl/u.endriss/ "Link to Ulle Endriss's personal page"),